VisentaAI/visentaai/README.md

 Simply visit the [VisentaAI Project](https://lovable.dev/projects/45e9e6a3-b421-459d-8364-2a8661650697) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via VisentaAI will be committed automatically to this repo.

 **Use your preferred IDE**